PacHashs/Clockwise/README.md

 See `docs/CONTRIBUTING.md` for how to file issues and contribute code.
 If you want new runtime helpers, add them under `runtime/` (they're plain Go files and will be merged into generated modules).

 Questions or want a feature fast?
-Open an issue or drop a PR .
-I try to keep changes small and testable.
+Open an issue or drop a PR—I try to keep changes small, readable, and testable.